stla/hspray/README.md

 polynomials and so this type is a considerable enlargment of the `Spray a` type.
-Thus the `Spray (RatioOfSprays a)` sprays can represent multivariate polynomials whose coefficients depend on some parameters, with a dependence described by a fraction of polynomials in this parameters.
+Thus the `Spray (RatioOfSprays a)` sprays can represent multivariate polynomials whose coefficients depend on some parameters, with a dependence described by a fraction of polynomials in these parameters.
 Let's start with a short presentation of the ratios of sprays.

 ### The `RatioOfSprays` type